TropicalBastos/Embedded-Traffic-Lights/README.md

 - The amber LED to pin 17 (or digital pin 11)
 - The green LED to pin 16 (or digital pin 10)

-8. Don't forget the jump wire back to ground to complete the circuit
+8. Don't forget the jump wire back to ground to complete the circuit and add in appropriate resistors.